What is the lymphatic system?

 - Lymph: Lymph, also called lymphatic fluid, is a collection of the extra fluid that drains from cells and tissues (that is not reabsorbed into the capillaries) plus other substances.
 The other substances include proteins, minerals, fats, nutrients, damaged cells, cancer cells and foreign invaders (bacteria, viruses, etc).
 Lymph also transports infection-fighting white blood cells (lymphocytes).

 - Lymph nodes: Lymph nodes are bean-shaped glands that monitor and cleanse the lymph as it filters through them.
 The nodes filter out the damaged cells and cancer cells.
-These lymph nodes also produce and store lymphocytes and other immune system cells that attack and destroy bacteria and other harmful substances in the fluid.
+These lymph nodes also store lymphocytes and other immune system cells that attack and destroy bacteria and other harmful substances in the fluid.
 You have about 600 lymph nodes scattered throughout your body.
 Some exist as a single node; others are closely connected groups called chains.
 A few of the more familiar locations of lymph nodes are in your armpit, groin and neck.
 Lymph nodes are connected to others by the lymphatic vessels.·

 - Lymphatic vessels: Lymphatic vessels are the network of capillaries (microvessels) and a large network of tubes located throughout your body that transport lymph away from tissues.
 Lymphatic vessels collect and filter lymph (at the nodes) as it continues to move toward larger vessels called collecting ducts.
 These vessels operate very much like your veins do: They work under very low pressure, have a series of valves in them to keep the fluid moving in one direction.

 - Collecting ducts: Lymphatic vessels empty the lymph into the right lymphatic duct and left lymphatic duct (also called the thoracic duct).
 These ducts connect to the subclavian vein, which returns lymph to your bloodstream.
 The subclavian vein runs below your collarbone.
 Returning lymph to the bloodstream helps to maintain normal blood volume and pressure.
 It also prevents the excess buildup of fluid around the tissues (called edema).